A summary of the history of Unitarian Universalism can be found here.

 The Kittitas Valley Unitarian Universalist Congregation is a member of the Unitarian Universalist Association.
 We are located at 400 North Anderson in Ellensburg, Washington.
-The congregation currently has about 45 active members and we share a church building (a former Christian Science church) called the Ecumenical Church of Ellensburg, with the Ellensburg Zen Group, the Ellensburg Society of Friends (Silent Quaker), and All Sentient Beings (Tibetan Buddhist).
+The congregation currently has about 45 active members and we share a church building (a former Christian Science church) called the Ecumenical Church of Ellensburg, with the Ellensburg Zen Group and the Ellensburg Society of Friends (Silent Quaker).

 In 1992, the congregation was reconstituted from a previously existing Ellensburg fellowship.
 During the 1990s, the congregation met at the Woldale School on the north end of Ellensburg.
 Dorothy Mae Sheldon, who took on a second career in ministry after retiring from Central Washington University, lead the fellowship.
 In 1996, the congregation called Rev. Sheldon as minister.
 In 1999, the congregation moved into town renting a small restaurant for services on Sundays.
 In 2000, the congregation moved into its present building.
 In 1998, the congregation had the good fortune to call another recently graduated, second-career minister, Rev. Alan Merson.

 Upon moving to town, the congregation experienced a significant increase from less than 10 adults weekly to about 25.
 The congregation then took on a goal of expanding membership to 30 and applying for regular affiliation with the UUA.
 This process was completed in 2001.
 Rev. Merson passed away in 2005, and Rev. Sheldon retired in 2006 and passed away in 2013.

 The congregation decided to put its resources into developing a children’s religious education program.
 With that we hired Lita Malone, DMin, as our Religious Education Director in 2007.
 We now have a thriving RE program.
 In 2015, Rev. Lita Malone step down as our Minister of Religious Exploration.
 In September of 2015, the congregation has just hired Maggie Patterson as Coordinator of Religious Exploration.
 Maggie stepped down from the position in 2019, and the COVID-19 pandemic caused remaining children’s RE programs to finish out 2020 virtually.
 Our RE program is currently inactive.